stoneyield/stoneyield-docs/content/docs/features/use-cases.md

 ## 2. Liquidity Via STUSD

 ### Scenario
-Desks with sUSDC exposure need portable liquidity for trading, liquidity provision, or settlements.
+Desks holding sUSDC need portable liquidity for trading, LP, or settlement.

 ### StoneYield Solution
 - Wrap sUSDC into STUSD at a 1:1 ratio using the StoneYield wrapper